coynmessenger/coynmessenger/replit.md

 - June 26, 2025: Prioritized contact list display in messenger - contacts now appear first when opening messenger page, showing Chris, g stax, and other available users prominently at the top for easy access, with recent conversations displayed below as secondary content
 - June 26, 2025: Successfully implemented working contact list in sidebar component - added API integration to fetch all users, filter available contacts, and display them prominently with "Start New Conversation" section at top of messenger, includes click-to-start conversation functionality with loading states
 - June 26, 2025: Added wallet icon to messenger header - positioned wallet access button in top right corner of mobile header next to search and home icons for quick access to cryptocurrency wallet during messaging
+- June 26, 2025: Added back button to chat interface - mobile users can now tap back arrow in chat header to return to contact list when conversation is selected, improving navigation flow

 ## User Preferences